thomas-stubbs/ECE153B_Final_Project/README.md

 - [ ] Finalize project plan to satisfy requirements
 - [ ] Establish project organization
 - [ ] Order all necessary parts
-  Still looking into hall effect sensor vs reed switch for measuring speed/cadence.
-From what I gather, they're a simpler type of sensor than I anticipated, interfacing with voltage/current pulses rather than digital data interfacing.
-I'll need to explore other ideas with this project in order to meet the required 2 different serial communication protocols.
-Next week will be focused on finishing up more detailed research on how to implement this project under the requirements and establishing the project organization.